JonathanMcCormickJr/u2/README.md

 ## Contributing

 All constructive contributions are welcome!!
-Please raise an issue or make a pull request on GitHub. --Jonathan
+Please raise an issue or make a pull request on GitHub.

+Please note that by contributing, you agree that your contribution(s) may be integrated into this project and dual-licensed in the same way which the overall project is.
+See [LICENSE](./LICENSE) for more information.